AzureWorkshops/Dockerfiles-Linux/docs/02_Courseware/02_CentOS/06_Construct_Dockerfile.md

 In preparation of writing our Dockerfile, let's review all the steps we've performed up to this point.

   1. Install the latest version of CentOS
-  2. Update the package references
-  3. Install the latest packages
+  2. Install the latest packages
-  4. Install and configure Docker
+  3. Install and configure Docker
+  4. Add a reference to EPEL
   5. Install Node.js
   6. Install Node Package Manager (NPM)
+  7. Install Git
-  7. Download (clone) the sample website
+  8. Download (clone) the sample website
-  8. Download website dependencies
+  9. Download website dependencies
-  9. Run the web server
+  10. Run the web server

-As a reminder, since we are constructing an image, we can **ignore** step 4.
+As a reminder, since we are constructing an image, we can **ignore** step 3.
 We won't need Docker installed inside of the image.

 ## Create the Dockerfile
 Let's go ahead and create the Dockerfile contents.
 We'll then examine each line below.